o3de/o3de-extras/Gems/WarehouseAssets/README.md

 ![](docs/images/WarehouseScene.png)

-The `WarehouseScene.prefab` contains a sample, read-to-use warehouse scene, built from prefabs listed in this document.
+The `WarehouseScene.prefab` contains a sample, ready-to-use warehouse scene, built from prefabs listed in this document.

 ### Tips on using Warehouse Assets Gem